The Most Successful Roulette Players

 So Pedro must have played several other inside bets that included number 32 as well and won them all.
 Whatever the case may be, one thing is certain — the Roulette wheel turned him into a millionaire.

-I know that you expected a well-known Sean Connery story about winning the Roulette in real life and on the movie screen betting on 17, but that won’t happen.
+I know that you expected a well-known Sean Connery story about winning the Roulette in real life.
+However, you must be aware that, in all likelihood, that won’t happen.
 This success story became evergreen long ago and was an inspiration for many people to try their luck on roulette themselves.
 In some way, it was an incentive that made all of these previously mentioned stories possible.
 We can see that Mike Ashley won by betting on 17, and that is a sufficient homage to the timeless Bond gambling scene.